Part of: GS-III- Economy (PT-MAINS-PERSONALITY TEST)

 It provides a wider reach and reception across the global market, with minimum investments.
 It enables sellers to sell to a global audience and also customers to make a global choice.
 Geographical boundaries and challenges are eradicated/drastically reduced.

 Through direct interaction with final customers, this e-commerce process cuts theproduct distribution chain to a significant extent.
 A direct and transparent channel between the producer or service provider and the final customer is made.
-This way products and services that are created to cater to the individual preferences of the target audience.
+This way products and services are created to cater to the individual preferences of the target audience.

 Customers can easily locate products since e-commerce can be one store set up for all the customers’ business needs